The online etymology dictionary provides the following history of the word, WANT.

 We have heard the saying, “If it ain’t broke, don’t fix it.”
 Is the solution to simply adapt to lowered standards when things break or wear out or get lost?

-This sentiment is not uncommon, however the strategy is debatable when it comes to dynamical systems.
-Concerning mechanical devices and our bodies, making corrections/adjustments for wear and tear ought to be routine.
+This sentiment is not uncommon, however the strategy is flawed when it comes to dynamical systems.
+Concerning mechanical devices and our bodies, as well, making corrections/adjustments for wear and tear ought to be routine.

-When pain arises we are already in severe deficiency, making it even more difficult to expend scarce resources to recover.
+When pain does arise, we are often already in severe deficiency, making it even more difficult to expend scarce resources to recover.
 Regardless, we are forced to react in order to regain the neutral status of our comfort zone.

 Reluctantly using resources to prevent a break-down is one thing.
 What is truly uncommon is investing resources to facilitate a break-through.